Cravin Raven Organic Bakery (exclusively gluten-free bakery)

 8339 SE 13th Avenue – Portland

-At their best they taste like the inside of a Reese’s Peanut Butter Cup (if properly sweetened and salted) and at worst they are too oily, not salty enough, and are just…flat tasting.
+At their best they taste like the inside of a Reese’s Peanut Butter Cup (if properly sweetened and salted) and at worst they are too oily, not salty enough, and just…meh.
 As it turns out, most pb cookies I’ve tasted fall into the second category.

 We picked out 4: chocolate chip, pumpkin chocolate chip, snickerdoodle and the peanut butter quinoa.
 For the reasons outlined above, I would not have even considered the peanut butter; Anya picked that one.
 But shit if it wasn’t the best of the bunch.
 I REALLY LIKED IT.

 It was not greasy and it was not flat (structurally or flavor-wise).
 It was even sort of on the cakey side, a quality I typically shun.
-But this was cakey like in a moist Bundt cake way, not cakey like day-old Entenmann’s crumb coffee cake.
+But this was cake-like in a moist Bundt way, not cakey like day-old Entenmann’s crumb coffee cake.
 You know what I mean?